LiaScript/docs/README.md

     --{{1}}--
-You can use the first column to give some more information about your data.
-If the first element of the list body contains a text, that cannot be directly interpreted as a number, then these two text snippets are used to the define the main title and the subtitle of your chart.
+You can utilize the first column to provide additional information about your data.
+If the first element of the list body contains text that cannot be directly interpreted as a number, then these two text snippets are used to define the main title and the subtitle of your chart.

       {{1}}
 | Music-Style 1994 | Classic | Country | Reggae | Hip-Hop | Hard-Rock | Samba |